 St. Louis Legacy Ensemble is teaching the future generation of musicians, employing the current generation, and celebrating the past generations of our city's musical heritage.
 We partner professional musicians with dedicated music students in concerts, classes, and rehearsals.

 We hire St. Louis' "A-List" professional musicians and music educators to mentor, instruct, and perform with our students.
 In our programming we pay homage to the greats of St. Louis past like Miles Davis, Chuck Berry, Tina Turner, Oliver Sain, and others..
 We write and record our own original songs which are bluesy, funky, and soulful.
 St. Louis Legacy Ensemble performs in concerts and festivals in and around the city.
-Most of our students are preparing for a career in music and we offer our guidance free of charge.
-It is also part of our mission to compensate our professional and college-level musicians fairly.
+Most of our students are preparing for a career in music and we offer our guidance free of charge while providing paid employment for professional and college musicians.

 - Sheldon Concert Hall